 The feasibility design for the new M55 metro utilises the existing metro infrastructure in Amsterdam including spare capacity, follows the shortest possible route, uses lightweight rolling stock and is therefore highly efficient and cost effective.
 It represents a 40% saving on projected construction cost compared to the reference design while enabling a higher frequency service – 16 metros per hour in each direction in the rush hour; a fast, attractive and reliable public transport system.

-Mott MacDonald is supported in the M55 Consortium by MNO Vervat, HTM Consultancy, Project & Proces Consultancy, EconoVision, Balancia, BACA Architects and Zwarts & Jansma Architects.
+Mott MacDonald has been supported in the M55 Consortium by MNO Vervat, HTM Consultancy, Project & Process Consultancy, EconoVision, Balancia, BACA Architects and Zwarts & Jansma Architects.

 Of the 20km M55-IJmeerlijn between Diemen-Zuid and Almere Centrum, 9km is in a tunnel under the IJmeer and reclaimed islands of IJburg.
 Within the urban area of Almere the line is designed on an elevated structure.
-The main features of the M55 solution are summarised as follows:
+The main features of the M55 solution are summarised as:

 As well as utilising existing infrastructure in Amsterdam and taking the shortest route, the design builds on existing proposals for segregating the Amsterdam metro lines.
 Segregation increases the reliability of every metro line as each line will have its own dedicated infrastructure.
 This allows for a significant increase in frequency and improved metro service for all passengers with shorter waiting times.